Vinayak Damodar Savarkar: Later years

 After Gandhi's assassination, Savarkar's home in Dadar, Bombay was stoned by angry mobs.
 After he was acquitted of the allegations related to Gandhi's assassination and released from jail, Savarkar was arrested by the government for making "Hindu nationalist speeches"; he was released after agreeing to give up political activities.
 He continued addressing the social and cultural elements of Hindutva.
 He resumed political activism after the ban on it was lifted; it was however limited until his death in 1966 because of ill health.

 In 1956, he opposed B. R. Ambedkar's conversion to Buddhism calling it a "useless act", to which Ambedkar responded by publicly questioning the use of epithet ‘Veer’ (meaning brave) by Savarkar.

-On 22 November 1957, Raja Mahendra Pratap moved a bill in Lok Sabha to recognise the service to the country of people like Vir Savarkar, Barindra Kumar Ghosh and Bhupendranath Datta.
-But the bill was defeated with 48 votes favouring it and 75 against it.
-This bill was also supported by communist leader like A. K. Gopalan.
+On 22 November 1957, Raja Mahendra Pratap attempted to introduce a bill in Lok Sabha to recognise the service to the country of people like V D Savarkar, Barindra Kumar Ghosh and Bhupendranath Datta.
+But the introduction of the bill was defeated with 48 votes favouring it and 75 against it.
+This introduction of the bill was supported by communist leader like A. K. Gopalan by highlighting the privilege of a member to introduce a private bill.
+A. K. Gopalan argued about procedural aspects and the unusual opposition to its introduction.
+However, A. K. Gopalan viewed communal organizations like the Hindu Mahasabha and RSS, with which V.D.
+Savarkar was associated, are harmful to the nation and was a strong critic of them.